slatedocs/slate/source/includes/ios/_ios.md

 ## AuthenticationListener

 This listener can be used to handle the Authentication component of the local federated identity sign in process.
-This step occurs after the third party login, where the Emotion AI will validate the idToken from the end user.
+This step occurs after the third party login, where the **SensumAPI** will validate the idToken from the end user.

 ### AuthenticationListener Functions: Sign In Successful

   `func signInSuccesful(message: String)`

-Implement to handle the result of a successful login to the Emotion AI after the third party identity provider authentication.
+Implement to handle the result of a successful login to the **SensumAPI** after the third party identity provider authentication.

  ### Parameters